-All schools in the District have a Comprehensive School Safety Plan approved by the School Site Council.
+All schools in the Rocklin Unified School District have a Comprehensive School Safety Plan approved by the School Site Council.
 It includes an assessment of the current status of school crime, procedures to notify teachers of dangerous pupils, disaster procedures, child abuse reporting procedures, rules and procedures on school discipline, school wide dress code, policies regarding actions which would lead to suspension/expulsion, sexual harassment policy, procedures for the safe ingress and egress of pupils, and other safe school strategies and programs.
-The plan is updated and reviewed each year by staff and School Site Council and school staff is trained in the plan each year.
-Date of Last Update: February 2025 Date of Last Review with Staff: August/September 2025
+It also includes an action plan for implementation.